Search

 Convolutional Neural Networks Concept

-The concept of widely popular Convolutional Neural Networks (CNN)
+The concept of widely popular CNN

 However, this dependency on CNN is not mandatory, and a pure transformer applied directly to sequences of image patches can work exceptionally well on image classification tasks.